SacrumDeus/python-stepstone-analysis/dash/start_dash.md

 The app consists of three areas:
 1.  **Map area** (middle left)
-1.  **Graph area** (middle left)
+1.  **Graph area** (middle center and right)
 1.  **Job List** (bottom)

 A map with the German counties is displayed in the **map area**.
 The colors of the counties are based on the number of Data Science jobs.

-> The Geojson File used in the map is downloaded from the site [opendatasoft](ps://data.opendatasoft.com/explore/dataset/georef-germany-kreis%40public/export) and simplyfied by using the online tool [Mapshaper](https://mapshaper.org/).
+> The Geojson File used in the map was downloaded from the site [opendatasoft](https://data.opendatasoft.com/explore/dataset/georef-germany-kreis%40public/export) and was simplyfied by using the online tool [Mapshaper](https://mapshaper.org/).

 The graphics in the **graph area** (detailed information) and the **job list** contain county data.
-These areas are updated when the user clicks on a county in the map.
+These areas will be updated if the user clicks on a county in the map.

 The **graph area** consists of two graphics.
-The user can select which variable to display in each chart via a dropbox menu.
+The user can select via a dropbox menu which variable should be displayed in each chart.

-The Dash app is responsive and therefore works on small screens like smartphones.
+The Dash app is responsive and therefore it works on small screens like smartphones.

 ## Installation and running

-To start the app, the following steps must be performed:
+The following steps must be performed to start the Dash app:

 1. Make sure that the following packages are installed:
     *   pandas (1.4.0)